ljedrz/pea2pea/SECURITY.md

 Please use [GitHub's "Report a vulnerability" feature](https://github.com/ljedrz/pea2pea/security/advisories/new).

 I will review reports as my schedule allows.
-While I strive to maintain the library's stability, please do not expect immediate responses or enterprise-level SLAs.
+While I strive to maintain the library's stability, please do not expect immediate responses.

+If your organization requires guaranteed response times, priority issue resolution, or enterprise SLAs, please contact me using the e-mail address in [Cargo.toml](Cargo.toml) to discuss commercial support.

 ## 🔍 Simplicity as Security